oracle/odpi/doc/src/public_functions/dpiMsgProps.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **props** -- a reference to the message properties from which the correlation is to be retrieved.
+    **props** [IN] -- a reference to the message properties from which the correlation is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **value** -- a pointer to the value, as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
+    **value** [OUT] -- a pointer to the value, as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
 If there is no correlation, the pointer will be populated with the value NULL.

-    **valueLength** -- a pointer to the length of the value, in bytes, which will be populated upon successful completion of this function.
+    **valueLength** [OUT] -- a pointer to the length of the value, in bytes, which will be populated upon successful completion of this function.
 If there is no correlation, the pointer will be populated with the value 0.

 .. function:: int dpiMsgProps_getDelay(dpiMsgProps \*props, int32_t \*value)